Benjiko99/Android-Sample/README.md

 Back-end
 --------
-The app is communicating with a REST API at https://benjiko99-android-sample.builtwithdark.com/ built with the serverless Dark language/platform.
+The app is communicating with a REST API built with Ktor.
+The backend is available on [GitHub](https://github.com/Benjiko99/Backend-Sample).

 License
 -------